tomedegroot/study-material/linux+LPICLevel1Exam1/managingFilesInLinux.md

 `find / -name test`, the [PATH] = */*, the [EXPRESSION] = `-name test` where `-name test` = [TEST]

+Every test in [TESTS] works like a filter

 ###[TESTS] -maxdepth

 How many dirs deep do you want to go? `find . -maxdepth 0`